Preface:

 Speed and voltage

-Increasing the generator speed n shifts the voltage-current-line in parallel towards higher voltages; when reducing the speed, the parallel shift goes towards lower voltages.
+Increasing the generator speed n shifts the voltage-current-line in parallel towards higher voltages.
+When reducing the speed, the parallel shift goes towards lower voltages.

-Figure 3: The dependency of the voltage-current-line on motor speed.
+The dependency of the voltage-current-line on motor speed.

 Load current